Next Release Notes Draft

 Compiler

-The compiler and linker in Go 1.25 now generate debug information using DWARF version 5; the newer DWARF version reduces the space required for debuging information in Go binaries.
+The compiler and linker in Go 1.25 now generate debug information using DWARF version 5; the newer DWARF version reduces the space required for debugging information in Go binaries.
 DWARF 5 generation is gated by the “dwarf5” GOEXPERIMENT; this functionality can be disabled (for now) using GOEXPERIMENT=nodwarf5.

 The compiler has been fixed to ensure that nil pointer checks are performed promptly.
 Programs like the following, which used to execute successfully, will now panic with a nil-pointer exception: